Topic outline

 The official language of the course is English: all materials, references and books are in English.
 Lecture slides will be made available here, together with suggested readings.

-Topics covered -Bayesian learning, graphical models, learning with sampling and variational approximations, fundamentals of deep learning (CNNs, AE, DBN, GRNs), deep learning for machine vision and signal processing, advanced deep learning models (transformers, NTMs), generative deep learning (VAE, GANs, diffusion models, score-based models) deep graph networks, reinforcement learning and deep reinforcement learning, signal processing and time-series analysis, image processing, filters and visual feature detectors, pattern recognition applications (machine vision, bio-informatics, robotics, medical imaging, etc), introduction to programming libraries and frameworks.
+Topics covered -Bayesian learning, graphical models, learning with sampling and variational approximations, fundamentals of deep learning (CNNs, AE, DBN, GRNs), deep learning for machine vision and signal processing, advanced deep learning models (transformers, foundational models, NTMs), generative deep learning (VAE, GANs, diffusion models, score-based models) deep graph networks, reinforcement learning and deep reinforcement learning, signal processing and time-series analysis, image processing, filters and visual feature detectors, pattern recognition applications (machine vision, bio-informatics, robotics, medical imaging, etc), introduction to programming libraries and frameworks.

 Textbooks and Teaching Materials